Holloway Sanatorium

-Holloway Sanatorium was an institution for the treatment of those suffering temporary mental illness, situated on 22 acre of aesthetically landscaped grounds near Virginia Water, Surrey, England, about 22 mi south-west of Charing Cross.
+Holloway Sanatorium was an institution for the treatment of those suffering temporary mental illness, situated on 22 acre of aesthetically landscaped grounds near Virginia Water in Surrey, England, about 22 mi south-west of Charing Cross.
 Its largest buildings, including one listed at Grade I, have been restored and supplemented as Virginia Park, a gated residential community featuring a spa complex, gymnasium, multi-purpose sports hall and an all-weather tennis court.

 Construction was conceived by the wealthy philanthropist Thomas Holloway, which entailed an elaborate Franco-Gothic style by W. H. Crossland, and took place between 1873 and 1885.
 The imposing exteriors and interiors have a sister building, the Royal Holloway College about a mile north; Sir Nikolaus Pevsner regarded the two as the "summit of High Victorian design".
 In 1948 the site was transferred to the National Health Service.
 In the year 2000, after more than a decade of neglect, the buildings were restored and some of the grounds converted to houses which led to the site's renaming.
 Many of the original features have been preserved involving direction by English Heritage.